dfinity/agent-js/docs/src/content/docs/upgrading.md

+---
-# How to upgrade to @icp-sdk/core
+title: Upgrading to @icp-sdk/core
+description: Upgrading guide for the new @icp-sdk/core package
+next:
+  label: Overview
+  link: /core/latest/
+---

-The new `@icp-sdk/core` package is made up of multiple submodules, each of which contains the functionality of the old `@dfinity/...` package.
+The new `@icp-sdk/core` package is made up of multiple submodules, each of which contains the functionality of the respective old `@dfinity/...` package.

-Tree-shaking is supported, so you can only import the submodules you need.

 ## Automatic